Judge says D.C. violated law in awarding three lucrative Medicaid contracts

 D.C. officials did not immediately respond to messages asking whether they plan to appeal.

-Mayor Muriel E. Bowser’s administration decided earlier this year to move almost all Medicaid recipients in the city onto what is known as a managed-care plan, where a private insurance company provides health insurance to Medicaid recipients.
+The administration of Mayor Muriel E. Bowser (D) decided earlier this year to move almost all Medicaid recipients in the city onto what is known as a managed-care plan, where a private insurance company provides health insurance to Medicaid recipients.

 Three providers won contracts to offer those plans: MedStar, AmeriHealth and CareFirst.